 Secure the drawer and perform a full cash count

 Count notes and coins separately, then total them.
 Do not estimate.
 If two people are involved, one counts and the other observes.
 Write the count on the worksheet immediately so you are not relying on memory later.
-This is where many petty cash reconciliation steps break down, because the count is done casually or after receipts have already been moved around.
+This is where the process often breaks down: the count gets treated casually, or receipts move before the cash total is documented.

 -